HomeServerlessMessaging and QueuingAPI/CLI

 aws configure

-4. Open the ~/.aws/credentials file you just created, and add the access key and secret key you saved when you generated your SQS/SNS namespace’s credentials as follows:
+4. Open the ~/.aws/credentials file you just created, and for each protocol you want to use, add the access key and secret key you saved when you generated your SQS or SNS credentials:

 If you have other profiles, you can add a block to indicate their credentials too: